 Cross-registration of students in courses within the consortium is a valuable feature of the Graduate Theological Union.
-The GTU and all the member schools are committed to ensuring that students have appropriate recourse in the event that they have a complaint about some aspect of their experience while taking courses at a school other than their own.
+The GTU and all the member schools are committed to ensuring that students have appropriate recourse if they have a complaint about some aspect of their experience while taking courses at a school other than their own.